How to Clean & Disinfect Kennels

 Additionally, a schedule of kennel disinfection is strongly recommended.
 Harmful bacteria spreads quickly, increasing the risk of infection or illness that can sometimes be fatal.
 Bacteria reproduces at alarming speeds, doubling in as fast as 20 minutes.

 Dogs can be particularly prone to illness such as staph, MRSA and even Parvo if they've had surgery or have recently been sick, as their immune systems can be temporarily weakened.
-Regular disinfecting treatment with Simple Green Clean Finish Disinfectant Cleaner will help keep dangerous bacteria at bay, and eliminate lingering odors.
+Regular disinfecting treatment with an EPA-registered disinfectant will help keep dangerous bacteria at bay, and eliminate lingering odors.

 To prevent buildup of illness-causing bacteria, disinfect your dog's kennel and everything in it monthly if your pet spends time outdoors.
 If your kennel is used less often, disinfect accordingly.